Skip to main content

 Learn more about Boise State’s Master of Social Work Online

-Boise State Master of Social Work Online students benefit from the expertise and professional experience of field work coordinators like Pia Valere-Adams.
-As a fully online program with no location constraints, it connects students to expert social workers across the country.
+Boise State Master of Social Work Online students benefit from the expertise and professional experience of field work coordinators like Valere-Adams.
+Fully online coursework allows students to connect with social workers across the country and complete in-person field work requirements in their local community.

 Learn more about the MSW Online program by contacting a student success coach or attending a live, virtual information session.